 AWS shared its long-term commitment to achieve 100 percent renewable energy usage for the global AWS infrastructure footprint.

 AWS began its journey to carbon neutrality in 2011 when it opened its first carbon-neutral region.
-Today, AWS offers three separate carbon-neutral regions for customers to utilize to (Canada coming soon); and in doing so, we hope to do our part to help tip the scales in the environment's favor.
+Today, AWS offers four separate carbon-neutral regions for customers to utilize (Canada coming soon); and in doing so, we hope to do our part to help tip the scales in the environment's favor.

 1 Source: NRDC 2014 “Data Center Efficiency Assessment” report